UBC-DSCI/jupyterlab/README.md

 so volumes should be mounted there to be accessible via the container's Jupyter Lab.

 The port exposed is `8888`.
 When the container is run, users need to copy the URL that looks like `http://127.0.0.1:8888/lab?token=d9704724bf0267d3d9262698ffbb88123633f8c8f4b1a305` into their web browser to access Jupyter Lab.

+`--user root` is currently needed when running the container for mounting volumes.
+This may be removed in future versions.